SAP/alert-notification-node-client/docs/event-api-objects/consumer-query-parameters.md

 ## Description

 Describes the query parameters which are passed to the request to Undelivered or Matched APIs.
-They help you filtering the returned events by different identifiers and time period.
+They help you with filtering the returned events by different identifiers and time period.

 ## Properties